10bhavesh10/Machine_Learning_CIA_2/README.md

 Note:

-THe pickle is not uploaded since the file size is 400 mb.
+The pickle is not uploaded since the file size is 400 mb.

+Run app.py and the webpage runs in localhost port:3300